connor-brooks/ecosim/README.md

 * Insert agent: `left click`
 * Cycle agents: `left click` (hold)

+## Tweaking the simulation
+Ecosim provides a way to configure the mechanics of the simulation via editing the `config.h` file.
+The process of doing so is as follows:

+* Enter the `src` directory
+* Edit the `config.h` file with the text editor of your choice
+* Run `make clean`
+* Run `make`

+### What to change
+This is entirely down to personal preference, however, most people will only be concerned with two sections of the configuration: The general agent settings, and the agent DNA settings.

 ## Notes
 * If you'd like some background noise to play whilst running the simulation, install ffmpeg, otherwise it's not required